It's an emergency!

 Well, not yet it isn't.
 But the whole idea of emergency preparedness is to prepare BEFORE the emergency, right?

-in their home.
+The American Red Cross, Department of Homeland Security, and Federal Emergency Management Agency all recommend that everyone have an emergency kit in their home.
 Why?
 Because even though all those agencies try to help when there's a disaster - like a hurricane, wildfire, earthquake, power outage, or, heaven forbid, some type of warfare - it can take days for help to arrive.

 Disasters often shut down transportation routes, and even when government agencies and charitable organizations have all the supplies ready to go, it takes time to distribute everything to the people who need it.
 Think of Hurricane Katrina.
 Or, you may have to evacuate your home in a hurry, and if everyone else is doing that too, store shelves can empty fast.
 Think of the California wildfires.
 So it's just common sense to have some supplies of your own to last until the situation ends or help comes.